 H_A_R_D_P_A_I_N_T_I_N_G @ Phoenix Brighton January - February 2018

-Seven contemporary abstract painters explored the possibilities inherent in space, colour, line and edge, and seek to develop a conversation around the language of paint.
 The exhibition presented a collection of paintings that had been developed through pre-meditated and choreographed processes; in developing the images, the artists favoured intention over accident.

 The exhibition and associated activities encouraged a wide-ranging and rigorous dialogue around contemporary painting practice and raised questions, provocations and tentative assertions such as:

 What is hard painting?
 Painting that is hard edged, non-figurative and abstract?
 Painting that endures?
-Painting is hard work.
-Painting is a complex and esoteric distillation of ideas.
+Is Painting hard work?
+Is Painting a complex and esoteric distillation of ideas?

 ... began with four artists from Phoenix Brighton talking together about their work, seeing common interests and ideas, and wanting to explore those conversations with other artists.